 The strong and unique filters can be used to diagnose a site’s strengths.
-Finding one of your competitor’s unique keywords could also be a good way to find new opportunities, as it implies that your other competitors are not capitalizing off of this keyword either.
+Finding one of your competitor’s unique keywords could also be a good way to find new opportunities, as it implies that your other competitors are not capitalizing on this keyword either.

 To dive deeper into the data, use the filters available at the top of the report.
 You can add filters for words to compare keywords around a specific subject.

-By using filters, you can get specific and find gaps where you should take action.
+Using filters lets you get specific and find gaps where you should take action.

 First, there are options to change the database, device type, or date range.
 This lets you analyze historical data, mobile data, or data in a different country.

-Then, there is a Position filter that allows you to filter a custom set of keywords where your site or your competitors are ranking in a specific range.
+Then, a Position filter allows you to filter a custom set of keywords where your site or competitors are ranking in a specific range.

 For example, you can pinpoint all of the keywords where your domain is on the second page or further with the following filter: